ceph/ceph/doc/architecture.rst

            |                |
            +----------------+

-In must clustered architectures the primary purpose of cluster membership is so that a centralized interface knows which hosts it can access.
-Ceph takes it a step further: Cephs nodes are cluster aware.
+In many clustered architectures, the primary purpose of cluster membership is so that a centralized interface knows which hosts it can access.
+Ceph takes it a step further: Ceph's nodes are cluster aware.
 Each node knows about other nodes in the cluster.
 This enables Ceph's monitor, OSD, and metadata server daemons to interact directly with each other.
 One major benefit of this approach is that Ceph can utilize the CPU and RAM of its